jzombie/py-enum-with-dict/README.md

 # EnumWithDict

-`EnumWithDict` is a Python package that extends the standard library's `Enum` class to include `to_dict` and `get_initial` class methods.
-This enhancement allows for straightforward conversion of enum classes to dictionaries and provides easy access to the initial enum value, facilitating a more versatile use of enumerations in Python applications.
+`EnumWithDict` is a Python package that extends the standard library's Enum class to include `to_dict`, `get_initial`, and other class methods.
+This enhancement allows for the straightforward conversion of enum classes to dictionaries, easy access to the initial enum value, and additional functionalities such as retrieving enum values with a fallback option, validating mappings, and more.

-## Features
+## Extends Enum with the Following Methods:

 - **to_dict**: Convert an enum class to a dictionary representation, mapping member names to their values.
 - **get_initial**: Retrieve the first value defined in the enum, useful for cases where a default or initial value is needed.